Uberspace/icingaweb2-module-netboximport/README.md

 ## Configuration

 All configuration is done in the web interface under the "Automation" tab of icinga2 director.
+Please read to the [official documentation](https://www.icinga.com/docs/director/latest/doc/70-Import-and-Sync/) before configuring a netbox import.

-1. add an "Import source"
+1. add an "Import Source"
-  * Key column name: `name`
+  * Key column name: `name` (the hostname)
   * fill out all other required files according to the tooltips shown
+2. test the Import source via the "Check for changes" button, "Preview" tab and finally "Trigger Import Run"
-2. add a "Sync rule"
+3. add a "Sync Rule"
   * Object Type: "Host"
+  * by default will import _all_ objects present in netbox.
+You can tailor this by setting "Filter".
+    For example, only import objects, which have a certain field set: `custom_fields__icinga2_host_template__label>0`.
-3. add the desired Properties to the rule
+4. add the desired Properties to the rule
   * setting `object_name`, `address` and `address6` to `name` is generally desireable
+5. test the Sync Rule via the "Check for changes" and finally "Trigger this Sync" buttons.
-4. add an import job
+6. add an import job to run the import regularly
-5. add an sync job
+7. add an sync job to run the sync regularly

 ## Data Format